Soupedenuit/chess-web-api/README.md

 ## Usage (With Queue)

 [Chess.com's API](https://www.chess.com/news/view/published-data-api#game-results) doesn't rate limit unless you've made parallel requests.
-If you have more than two active requests at a time, you'll recieve a **429 Too Many Requests** error.
+If you have more than two active requests at a time, you'll receive a **429 Too Many Requests** error.

 To add something to the queue, use the method **dispatch**.
 ```